Sine Rule in Cambridge IGCSE Mathematics (0580/0607): Non-Right Triangles and the Ambiguous Case Explained

 Practising the wording — not just the formula — is what method marks reward.
 Here is how three real-style stems are answered.

-When you can recognise the wording instantly, work the full set on the Trigonometry topical past paper questions and the Sine Rule quiz to lock the method in.
+When you can recognise the wording instantly, compare with Cosine Rule and take the Sine Rule quiz to lock the method in.

 How the Sine Rule connects to the rest of Trigonometry